JohnPraesto/EGET-MagicStats/README.md

-A personal projects that records the result of Magic the Gathering matches usin Widnows Forms.
+A personal project that records the result of Magic the Gathering matches using Widnows Forms.